-|Focus on detection of defects||Focus on prevention of defects|
+|Focus on the detection of defects||Focus on the prevention of defects|

-|Responsibility of specific team||Responsibility of all team|
+|Responsibility for a specific team||Responsibility for all team|

-|It is reactive activity||It is a proactive activity|
+|It is a reactive activity||It is a proactive activity|

-|It is related to product||It is related to process|
+|It is related to the product||It is related to the process|

-|It is done at final e.g Final Inspection||It is done from development to final process|
+|It is done at the final e.g Final Inspection||It is done from development to the final process|

-|Fix it whenever it goes wrong||Do it right first time|
+|Fix it whenever it goes wrong||Do it the right first time|

-|It include inspection as per specification||It include quality audits, Quality Procedures, training etc|
+|It includes inspection as per the specification||It includes quality audits, Quality Procedures, training etc|

 |Increase cost, rejection etc||Overall less cost & less rejection|